I Got A Major Label Meeting And Nothing Happened 01 August 2017 by Gaetano

 So fast forward.
 Its just me.
 I’ve got my acoustic guitar, press kit, and confidence as I go up the elevator.
 Slight feeling of knots in my stomach and heart beating fast, but that’s normal.
 I get off the elevator and saw those huge glass doors.
 Those doors that I’ve seen in other people’s Instagram pics so many times before with the overtly corny hashtag #meetings in the caption.
 Well it was finally my turn to walk through those doors.

-WALK THROUGH THE DOORS
+WALKED THROUGH THE FAMOUS GLASS DOORS

 I’m greeted by a stand offish dude that looked like he just finished jamming to old 90s Nirvana tunes in his mom’s basement.
 After 30 minutes of waiting, I’m finally greeted by the A&R. For non-disclosure purposes, lets call him Doctor Robotnik.
 (What you know bout that old school Sonic joint from Sega Genesis!)

 So, I’m at the conference table sharing my story with Doctor Robotnik.
 We talk about some of my accomplishments, things that have shaped my musical influences, latest shows, production accolades, etc. Finally, I play him 3 records.
 Then, I busted out the acoustic guitar and rocked out for about 10 minutes.
 He was complimenting me up and down about what a unique sound I have, and how he wanted to get me in the studio with Cee Lo and Trey Songz.